Get a full analysis of all 19 finishers in the Aintree 2015 Grand National won by Many Clouds at an SP of 25/1.

-He was also nicely clear of the third, former Welsh National winner Monberg Dude, who arguably finished best of all having been in rear from the outset.
+Saint Are was also nicely clear of the third, former Welsh National winner Monberg Dude, who arguably finished best of all having been in rear from the outset.
 He was hampered at Bechers on the first circuit too, having to jump a fallen horse, and would probably have preferred softer ground.
-However, he overcame concerns about his jumping and he continues to be a real superstar for his high profile connections.

 Fourth last year, Alvarado could manage no better this time around, albeit that this was another fine effort for jockey Paul Moloney who is racking up a remarkable string of places in the race, all for the same owners.
 He, too, was outpaced on the initial lap, but made relentless headway from three out to collar hot favourite Shutthefrontdoor on the line and deny Tony McCoy a place in his final National.

 McCoy’s mount certainly had every chance, but just failed to see out the trip as well as some of his rivals.

 Royale Night ran a blinder in sixth for connections who won the race last year.
 This was a step up in class and he just couldn’t quite live with the leaders when push came to shove.

 Tranquil Sea was another fast finisher, which was remarkable given that his best form has tended to come over much shorter trips.
 The former Paddy Power Gold Cup winner certainly surprised a few with his effort here and is clearly enjoying a new lease of life under Warren Greatrex.